jildertviet/ofxESPNOWBroadcast/README.md

 ## Test
 I've tested this on my Framework (13) laptop running Linux Mint 21.2.
 This model has a AX210 WiFi chip.

+## Warning
+Some WiFi cards don't work, I don't know why.
+My Ralink RT5370 doesn't seem to do the job.
+An issue I've observed is that the raw packet misses 5 bytes compared to the packet send out.